Hugh O'Donnell, 2nd Earl of Tyrconnell: Fosterage in Leuven

 O'Donnell became 2nd Earl of Tyrconnell after his father's death in Rome from a fever on 28 July 1608.
 His uncle Cathbarr similarly died of fever in September.
 Following Rory and Cathbarr's deaths, Tyrone unsuccessfully petitioned for Nuala (Rory's sister) and Rosa to be relocated back to the Spanish Netherlands to allow them to look after the O'Donnell cousins.
 For the next two years, Rosa and Nuala repeatedly petitioned the Spanish government to allow them to reunite with their nephews in Flanders.

 In December 1608, O'Donnell was placed under the care of nuns and received into the monastery.
-On 25 January 1610, the Prioress of the Dames Blanches asked Archduke Albert VII for O'Donnell's pension to be increased.
+On 25 January 1610, the Prioress of the Dames Blanches asked Albert VII for O'Donnell's pension to be increased.
 This request was granted.
 The Prioress wrote to Lodewijk Verreycken on 20 February, referencing complaints made to Isabella Clara Eugenia about the way O'Donnell, his cousin Hugh and Caecilia's son were dressed: "Sir, we are very much surprised at certain complaints which have been made to Her Highness, that we do not dress these young Princes as their state demands.
 As we dress them in ermine and velvet, it seems to us that this should be quite satisfactory".
 Around this time, both O'Donnell cousins suffered from a serious illness, which required one of them to be operated on.
 Fr.
 Hugh MacCaughwell and Colonel Henry O'Neill attempted to have the O'Gallaghers reinstated as O'Donnell's foster-parents, but this was blocked by the nuns.